Huncho-J/SwapCentral-Sale/README.md

 - The CrowdSale.sol used by the token sale contract was taken from openzeppelin V2.x and adapted to fit V4.x which      supports solidity ^0.8.0.
 - project has ongoing unit testing located in "./test" directory.
 The test files are managed by truffle and chai testing framework.
 # Next Updates
-- Work on frontend react styling. *Add login button
+- Work on frontend react styling. *Add MetaMask login button
 - Enable multiple token purchase
 - integrate backend with Moralis
 - Add deflationary features to Central Token.